Irfan140/Irfan140/readme.md

 # Hi there 👋, I'm Irfan Mehmud

-A <strong>Full Stack Developer</strong>  with experience in React Native, Node.js/Express, and MongoDB, currently focused on building AI-powered mobile applications.
-My background in machine learning (TensorFlow, Scikit-learn, Pandas) helps me integrate Generative AI into apps, combining development with intelligence.
+I’m a **Full Stack Developer** with strong expertise in React Native, Node.js/Express, and MongoDB.
+I specialize in building **AI-powered mobile applications**, leveraging my background in machine learning (TensorFlow, Scikit-learn, Pandas) to integrate generative AI features into projects.
+I combine development skills with intelligent design to create apps that are both robust and smart.

+Some key highlights about me:
+- 💡 **Focus:** Currently building AI-driven mobile apps that blend frontend and backend technologies seamlessly.
+- 🤖 **ML Integration:** I use my ML knowledge (TensorFlow, Pandas, etc.) to bring data-driven intelligence into applications.
+- 🌱 **Lifelong Learning:** Continuously exploring new tools and frameworks (LangChain, Hugging Face, etc.) to keep my solutions cutting-edge.

 ---

 ## 📱 Socials